 Immerse yourself in the glorious countryside (or in the lakes and rivers).
 Stroll or cycle the many routes that wind their way through a host of venerable towns and cities.
 Stop to wonder at ancient architectural icons like the 12th century Abbaye de Fontenay, the oldest Cistercian Abbey in France.
 Then lighten up with some serious playtime – fishing, golfing, watersports and cycling.
 But above all investigate the vineyards and their intoxicating products.
 You know you want to.

 Burgundy as a colour is a rich, deep red that exudes power and authority, passion and taste.
 Burgundy itself lives up to that description.
 Once Europe’s powerful and wealthiest region, today there’s still passion and taste within its borders, fuelled by those wonderful wines.
-In fact, many of our customers based in the Loire, Dordogne, Jura or Champagne regions make a pilgrimage to Burgundy to enjoy its many famous vintages.
+In fact, many of our customers based in campsites in the Loire, Dordogne, Jura or Champagne regions make a pilgrimage to Burgundy to enjoy its many famous vintages.

 Burgundy’s superb wines are legend.
 Its vineyards stretch as far as the eye can see (if only your wallet did the same) and are home to many grape varieties that produce crisp white Chablis, great reds and the sublime Pouilly-Fumé.
 There’s tours to tackle and palates to tickle.
 From famed wines of the region to exquisite produce from the smaller vineyards that are dotted across the countryside.